Harmelodic/coding-guidelines/README.md

 Data classes are, by their name, classes which define a data structure, and should be named after the structure of data they represent, as a singular.
-If that data structure exists in the real world (outside of code) then opt to name it that to further a Ubiquitous Language.
+If that data structure exists in the real world (outside of code) then opt to name it that to further a Ubiquitous Language (re: Domain-Design Design).
 Depending on the language, class names can have different requirement for casings, but general if given the option: opt for making class names in PascalCase.
 If the language offers an option for handling data classes, (Java Records, Python dataclasses, Kotlin data classes, etc.), then use it - it will make usability of the code much more consistent.